Paul Kamuza Bakyenga: Early life and priesthood

 After teaching briefly at Rushoroza Seminary, in Kabale District, he was then admitted at Katigondo Major Seminary, in Kalungu District to study philosophy but abandoned the course after two years.
 At this point, Bishop John Baptist Kakubi of Mbarara, sent him to study at St Andrews College in Scotland, where he obtained a degree in Theology.

-He was ordained a priest on 11 July 1971 at Mbarara at the age of 27.
+Bakyenga was ordained a priest on 11 July 1971 at Mbarara at the age of 27.
 He served as priest in the Roman Catholic Archdiocese of Mbarara, until 6 March 1989.

 As bishop

-He was appointed Coadjutor Bishop of Mbarara, Uganda on 6 March 1989.
-He was consecrated as bishop on 24 June 1989 at Mbarara by Bishop John Baptist Kakubi†, Bishop of Mbarara, assisted by Bishop Adrian Kivumbi Ddungu†, Bishop of Masaka and Bishop Serapio Bwemi Magambo†, Bishop of Fort Portal.
+Bakyenga was appointed Coadjutor Bishop of Mbarara, Uganda on 6 March 1989.
+He was consecrated as bishop on 24 June 1989 at Mbarara by Bishop John Baptist Kakubi, Bishop of Mbarara, assisted by Bishop Adrian Kivumbi Ddungu, Bishop of Masaka and Bishop Serapio Bwemi Magambo, Bishop of Fort Portal.

 On 23 November 1991, he succeeded as bishop of Mbarara, replacing the late Bishop John Baptist Kakubi, who resigned.
 He was appointed Archbishop of Mbarara on 2 January 1999.

+Death

+Bakyenga died at St. Francis Hospital, Nsambya in Kampala on 18 July 2023, at the age of 79.
+He was buried "inside the church on the right-hand side of the Altar" of the Cathedral of Our Lady of Perpetual Help at Nyamitanga Hill, the seat of the Archdiocese of Mbarara.